nmeyering/timefuzz/README.markdown

 Summary
 ============

-Ever needed a way to express time differences in your code, like "518238s" or "166h23m14s" in a more human-readable, sensible format?
+Ever needed a way to express times or time differences, like "166h 23m 14s" or "between 2012-03-24 13:37 UTC and now" in a more human-readable, easily recognizable way?
 Well, look no further.

-This library does just that.
+This python script does just that.
 It takes an amount of time in seconds (like the difference between two UNIX timestamps) and converts it into a readable string.